tera-toolbox-mods/Tera-Settings-Saver/README.md

 ## Tera-Settings-Saver 2.0

 Tera settings saver is a module for Tera-Proxy which stops your settings from getting reset, aswell as it allows you to easily transfer settings between characters/servers/region.
-Also for those spicy Caali proxy users, it's auto update compatiable
+Also for those spicy Caali proxy users, it's auto update compatible

 ### How to use:
 Command | Usage | Arguments